Guitarist

 scroll down

-Highly versatile guitarist, recording artist, improviser, arranger and composer, James Girling is a twenty-nine-year-old British musician now living in Oslo and splitting his work between Norway and UK, following a decade based in Manchester.
-He graduated from the Royal Northern College of Music in 2018 with Master’s (Distinction) and Bachelor’s (First-Class Honours) degrees, having been selected onto RNCM’s Accelerated Pathway as an eighteen-year-old.
-In 2021, he was conferred the honour of Associate Artist of the RNCM after being judged to have achieved outstanding early career success.
+Highly versatile guitarist, recording artist, improviser, arranger and composer, James Girling is a thirty-year-old British musician working across his bases in the UK and Norway, where he now lives in Oslo.
+James had been based in Manchester for the previous decade, where he graduated from the Royal Northern College of Music in 2018 with Master’s (Distinction) and Bachelor’s (First-Class Honours) degrees having been selected onto RNCM’s Accelerated Pathway as an eighteen-year-old.
+He was subsequently conferred the honour of Associate Artist of the RNCM: judged to have achieved outstanding early career success.
 James was principally tutored by world-renowned guitarist Craig Ogden, meanwhile studying jazz and improvisation with pianist Dan Whieldon.
-In August 2024, James made his BBC Proms debut in Paraorchestra’s world premiere of ‘The Virtuous Circle’ for The Proms At... in Bristol Beacon.
+He is a weekly resident musician at Sommerro, Oslo.

 In 2016, James won the RNCM Gold Medal Competition: the conservatoire’s most prestigious award.
 As a result, he gave his Wigmore Hall debut solo recital on classical guitar in 2017.
 While performing Rodrigo’s Fantasía para un Gentilhombre with orchestras across England, James made his Concierto de Aranjuez debut with orchestra in 2019.
-He has been awarded the Biddy Baxter and John Hosier Music Trust’s Special Award, the Emscote Bursary from Edward Dusinberre of Takács Quartet, Hilda Anderson Deane Award, Countess of Munster Musical Trust Award, and Help Musicians’ Transmission Fund and Postgraduate Awards.
-James’ studies were further supported by the Craxton Memorial Trust, Martyn Edwards Jazz Bursary and Ian Spencer Fox Guitar Bursary.
+He was been awarded the Biddy Baxter and John Hosier Music Trust’s Special Award, the Emscote Bursary from Edward Dusinberre of Takács Quartet, Hilda Anderson Deane Award, Countess of Munster Musical Trust Award, and Help Musicians’ Transmission Fund and Postgraduate Awards.
+James’ postgraduate studies were further supported by the Craxton Memorial Trust, Martyn Edwards Jazz Bursary and Ian Spencer Fox Guitar Bursary.
 For jazz improvisation, he was awarded the RNCM Principal’s Prize (1st prize) and The Stan Barker Memorial Prize.
-Also twice a finalist in the RNCM Concerto Competition, James has performed in masterclasses for guitarists Elena Papandreou, Michael Lewin, Julian Byzantine, Gordon Crosskey and the Katona Duo, as well as for jazz musicians Mike Walker, Jason Rebello, Robert van Bavel and Julian Argüelles.
+He has performed in masterclasses for such guitarists as Sergio Assad, Elena Papandreou, Michael Lewin, and jazz musicians as Mike Walker, Jason Rebello, Robert van Bavel, Julian Argüelles.

-James’ latest project was a collaboration with RPS Young Artist Lotte Betts-Dean (mezzo-soprano) alongside composer Arthur Keegan.
-In 2022, they premiered a unique programme for voice and guitar comprising Keegan’s compositions, his arrangements of songs by among others Britten, Finzi, Ivor Gurney, Imogen Holst, Ethel Florence Richardson, and a specially commissioned piece by Kerry Andrew: all of which set the poetry of Thomas Hardy.
-Central in the programme is Keegan's new song cycle, ‘Elegies For Emma’, setting Hardy’s Poems of 1912-13.
-Joined by Ligeti Quartet, they recorded an album of this music, The Past & I: 100 Years of Thomas Hardy, released in July 2024 on Delphian Records.
-Officially launched at St George's Bristol, the album's release tour followed through Hardy's South West England was accompanied by documentary filmmaker Mariana Lima Mateus.
-Entering the Official UK Charts at No.5 in Specialist Classical, the album was Presto Music's Record Of The Week, received a 4-star review in The Guardian/Observer, was featured in Gramophone and BBC Music Magazines, and has been played on BBC Radio 3 programmes including Song Of The Day, Record Review and Composer of the Week.
+One of James' recent projects was a collaboration with RPS Young Artist Lotte Betts-Dean (mezzo-soprano) and composer Arthur Keegan.
+In 2022, they premiered a unique programme for voice and guitar comprising both Keegan’s specially commissioned song cycle 'Elegies For Emma' and his arrangements of songs by Britten, Finzi, Ivor Gurney and Imogen Holst among others, as well as another specially commissioned song composed by Kerry Andrew: all settings of the poetry of Thomas Hardy.
+Joined by Ligeti Quartet, they recorded an album of this music, The Past & I: 100 Years of Thomas Hardy, which was released in July 2024 on Delphian Records.
+Officially launched at St George's Bristol, the album's release tour followed in Hardy's homeland of South West England, documented by filmmaker Mariana Mateus.
+Entering the Official UK Charts at No.5 in Specialist Classical category, the album was Presto Music's Record Of The Week, received a 4-star review in The Guardian/Observer, was featured in Gramophone and BBC Music Magazines, and received airplay generously on BBC Radio 3 programmes including Song Of The Day, Record Review and Composer of the Week.

-The winner of the II International Chamber Music Competition for Flute & Guitar in Spain in 2023, James' Meraki Duo with flautist Meera Maharaj will record and release their debut album on Delphian Records 2025-26, having spent the past decade performing extensively.
-Meraki Duo were selected onto International Guitar Foundation’s Young Artist Platform for 2020.
-In 2019, they were finalists in the Royal Over-Seas League Competition (Mixed Ensembles) in London.
-Meraki Duo have been Live Music Now artists since 2018: through which they are trained to bring their performances into the wider community with interactive concerts in schools for children with special educational needs and disabilities, and in care homes.
+The winner of the II International Chamber Music Competition for Flute & Guitar in Spain in 2023, James' Meraki Duo with flautist Meera Maharaj recorded their debut album Notes from the Living Room on Delphian Records in 2025, due for release on 4th September 2026, having spent the past decade performing extensively across the UK.
+In 2019, Meraki Duo were finalists in the Royal Over-Seas League Competition (Mixed Ensembles) in London; in 2020 they were selected onto International Guitar Foundation’s Young Artist Platform; in 2025 they advanced to the final rounds of the LIGITA competition in Lichtenstin.
+Meraki Duo have been Live Music Now artists since 2018, through which they are trained to bring their performances into the wider community with interactive concerts in schools for children with special educational needs and disabilities, and in care homes.
 Additionally, they have given concerts at Wigmore Hall in partnership with the Wigmore Learning programme.
-In summer 2022, they recorded their first commissioned works, composed for them by Rafael Mariano Arcaro and Effy Efthymiou, both of which Meraki Duo premiered in London.
-From 2021 to 2022, Meraki Duo gave two collaborative tours: the first as a trio with Canadian double bassist Benjamin Du Toit; the second as a quartet with Norwegian soprano Susanna Solsrud and Scottish harpist Sophie Rocks, whose folk-inspired programme grew from Stravinsky’s ‘Four Songs’ for flute, voice, harp and guitar.
-With Spectrum Guitar Quartet, James recorded Edward Cowie’s work ‘Kandinsky’ in conjunction with the composer, released on Divine Art Recordings in September 2022.
+In summer 2022, they recorded their first commissioned works, composed for them by Rafael Marino Arcaro and Effy Efthymiou, both of which Meraki Duo premiered in London.
+From 2021 to 2022, Meraki Duo gave two collaborative tours: the first as a trio with Canadian double bassist Benjamin Du Toit; the second as a quartet with Norwegian soprano Susanna Solsrud and Scottish harpist Sophie Rocks, with a folk-inspired programme based around Stravinsky’s ‘Four Songs’ for flute, voice, harp and guitar.

-James also tours the UK with Prohibition-era jazz septet The Easy Rollers.
-They cut their teeth performing stages including Cheltenham Jazz Festival, Lake District Summer Music Festival, Brecon Jazz Festival, Marsden Jazz Festival, and the Edinburgh Festival Fringe with the band's formative years' residencies at The Jazz Bar.
-The Easy Rollers’ 2024 album preview tour encompassed RNCM Concert Hall, Liverpool Philharmonic Music Room, Cedars Hall, Clonter Theatre, and jazz clubs Peggy's Skylight and Toulouse Lautrec.
-Meanwhile, James recorded for original soul, funk and disco The 7:45s’ 2025 album, and for singer/composer/violinist Claire Victoria Roberts’ album 'Inconsistent'.
+James is also co-founder of 1920s-&-'30s-inspired jazz septet The Easy Rollers.
+The band cut its teeth performing Jazz Festivals including Manchester, Brecon and Marsden, as well as Buxton International Festival, Lake District Summer Music Festival, and Edinburgh Festival Fringe where their widely acclaimed, all-singing-and-dancing cabaret show was formed with annual residencies.
+Released in 2025, their critically acclaimed album ‘...
+And Another Thing’ - which was spun on BBC Radio 3 and praised internationally for its “craft, strong ensemble work, and a clear passion” (Jazz In Europe) - was launched in London to a sold-out PizzaExpress Live.
+In 2026, The Easy Rollers celebrate their 10th anniversary, embarking on their most high-profile UK tour yet encompassing the likes of Cheltenham Jazz Festival, Stoller Hall, Howard Assembly Room, Wales Millennium Centre and Shakespeare North Playhouse.
+Their 2024 Album Preview Tour included their RNCM Concert Hall debut and sold-out returns to Liverpool Philharmonic Music Room, Clonter Theatre, Peggy's Skylight and Toulouse Lautrec.
+Meanwhile, James recorded and toured outfit The 7:45s’ debut album 'Spinning' - 'soul of the highest order' (BBC Radio 6's Craig Charles) - and recorded singer/composer/violinist Claire Victoria Roberts’ album 'Inconsistent' featuring Alexandra Ridout.
 He has also toured with groups including Lieko Quintet, whose E.P.
 ‘Amethyst’ was released in 2019, and short-lived poets-fronted offshoot Beats On Book - featured at Love Supreme Jazz Festival.
-Elsewhere, highlights include supporting Marquis Hill 'Blacktet' and post-Bowie Donny McCaslin with Artephis, playing at Manchester International Festival with The 7:45s, and performing with the late saxophonist Pee Wee Ellis after being selected onto his residency through Brighter Sound.
-As a session musician, James has played 'African Sanctus' alongside Simone Rebello’s BackBeat Percussion Quartet, in the Côte d’Azur at the Monaco Historic Grand Prix and Château de Cassis, and on BBC series ‘Cold Feet’ and 'World On Fire'.
+Elsewhere, highlights include supporting Marquis Hill's 'Blacktet' and post-Bowie Donny McCaslin with Artephis, playing at Manchester International Festival with The 7:45s, and performing with the late saxophonist and funk-pioneer Pee Wee Ellis after being selected onto his residency through Brighter Sound.
+As a session musician, James has played on BBC series ‘Cold Feet’ and 'World On Fire'; alongside Simone Rebello’s BackBeat Percussion Quartet in 'African Sanctus'; and in the Côte d’Azur at the Monaco Historic Grand Prix and Château de Cassis.

-A keen arranger, James has written arrangements toured by Jacqui Dankworth - Craig Ogden and recorded by Lotte Betts-Dean - Dimitris Soukaras.
+A keen arranger, James has written duo arrangements toured by the Jacqui Dankworth - Craig Ogden duo and recorded by the Lotte Betts-Dean - Dimitris Soukaras duo on Delphian Records.
 Published by Astute Music in 2021-22, he produced arrangements commissioned by composer Andy Scott for flute and guitar of a set of Scott’s works.
-He also recently arranged for Aquarelle Guitar Quartet and Sara Dowling as part of their forthcoming album of Brazilian music on Chandos Records.
-James is arranger for Meraki Duo’s concert programmes.
+He also arranged Hermeto Pascoal's 'Bebê' for Aquarelle Guitar Quartet and Sara Dowling, released on their 2025 album of Latin American music on Chandos Records.
+James has long arranged Meraki Duo’s concert programmes and also arranged the majority of their forthcoming debut album.
 His orchestral arrangements have been performed and broadcast internationally, including by The Hallé & RTÉ Orchestra.

-As guitarist in the RNCM Big Band throughout his conservatoire studies, James performed alongside eminent British jazz musicians including Tim Garland, Julian Joseph, Nikki Iles, Tina May, Laurence Cottle, Dave Hassell and Mark Nightingale, and European virtuosi Markus Stockhausen and Bart van Lier, and was broadcast live on Radio 3’s ‘In Tune’ programme.
-He played duets with Martin Taylor and Christian Garrick, and was the soloist in Fred Sturm’s electric guitar concerto ‘Steely Dan Suite’.
-In June 2019, James was invited to return as a guest soloist with the Big Band in Mike Hall’s final concert as its director.
+As guitarist in the RNCM Big Band throughout his conservatoire studies, James performed alongside eminent British jazz musicians including Tim Garland, Julian Joseph, Nikki Iles, Tina May, Laurence Cottle, Dave Hassell and Mark Nightingale, and such European virtuosi as Markus Stockhausen and Bart van Lier, and was broadcast live on Radio 3’s ‘In Tune’ programme.
+He performed duets with guitarist Martin Taylor MBE and violinist Christian Garrick, and was the soloist in Fred Sturm’s electric guitar concerto ‘Steely Dan Suite’.
+After graduating, James was invited to return as a guest soloist with the Big Band in Mike Hall’s final concert as its director.

-The contemporary jazz quintet James co-led, Artephis, were Jazz North ‘Northern Line’ and ‘Introduces’ artists 2015-20.
+The contemporary jazz quintet James co-led with Aaron Wood, Artephis, were Jazz North ‘Northern Line’ and ‘Introduces’ artists 2015-20.
 In 2020, they released singles ‘Glow’, ‘Treading Water’ and 'Artephis with The Untold Orchestra', following their debut album 'All Change No Change' in 2017.
-Aired on BBC Radio 3 and on Radio 2 by Jamie Cullum, who called it a “brilliant new release that got my ears bouncing” and chose track 'Feroz' as a BBC Introducing highlight of the year, the album was awarded the Sir John Manduell Prize.
-Artephis performed at the major jazz festivals across northern England, as well as Kendal Calling, The Cavern Club and for TEDx.
-As composer, James also wrote for the filmed collaboration between Artephis and The Untold Orchestra, who in 2018 appeared together in a full-length original concert - all scored by the composers James and trumpeter Aaron Wood - at Brecon Jazz Festival.
+Aired on BBC Radio 3 and on Radio 2 by Jamie Cullum, who called it a “brilliant new release that got my ears bouncing” and playlisted track 'Feroz' as a BBC Introducing highlight of the year, the album was awarded the Sir John Manduell Prize.
+Artephis performed at the major jazz festivals across northern England, as well as Kendal Calling, The Cavern Club and for TEDxRNCM.
+As composers for the band, James and Aaron also wrote for a filmed collaboration between Artephis and The Untold Orchestra, who in 2018 appeared together in a full-length original concert - all scored by James and Aaron - at Brecon Jazz Festival.

-An experienced educator, James has adjudicated competitions, given masterclasses and workshops across Britain including at The Glasshouse, The University of Liverpool, Charterhouse School and Dulwich College.
+James is an experienced educator, as part of which he has adjudicated competitions, given masterclasses and workshops across Britain including at The Glasshouse, The University of Liverpool, Charterhouse School and Dulwich College.